YoolTheFool/RWET/README.md

 ![screen shot 2018-03-08 at 23 58 13](https://user-images.githubusercontent.com/31703048/37191451-b53eba12-232d-11e8-9969-587056dfbd6d.png)

-generally I feel that if I would manage to make the animals repeat in the next poem, the form will deliver what it promisses - a continoues stereotype mess in the animal kingdom (sort of).
+generally I feel that the form delivers what it promisses - a continoues stereotype mess in the animal kingdom (sort of).
 My coice of source text definitely give the poem a comic vibe to it.
 I enjoy the playfulness and cynicism of the poem, but I also feel the message is being lightly noticed.